Can ATVs Go in Water? How Not to Ruin Your Bike

 If the intake port ends up below water, it will suck water instead of air into the case, effectively soaking the belt and clutches in water.

-When the belt and clutches get wet, they lose almost all friction causing the clutches only to spin.
+When the belt and clutches get wet, they lose almost all friction, causing the belt to slip.
 The wheels will not turn when this happens, regardless of what gear you use or how much throttle you apply.

 The only way to get the ATV moving again is to remove it from the water and drain the casing by removing the drain plug at the bottom.